mosherhan/mo.github.io/README.md

-# mosherhan.life – Personal Website
+# sherhan.site – Personal Website

 This repository contains the source for **mosherhan.life**, the personal website and portfolio of Mohammed Sherhan.
 The site is designed to reflect my journey, projects, and professional outlook in a clean and minimal style.